strongtyped/strongtyped.github.io/source/_posts/2014-10-23-javaone-university-2014.markdown

 The code below defines some example that makes use of the stateful datasource DSL.
 It deals with a simple "coin and candy" state machine.

-{% include_code StatefulSourceUsage lang:scala StatefulSourceUsage.scala %}
+{% include_code JavaOneUniversity2014_StatefulSourceUsage lang:scala JavaOneUniversity2014_StatefulSourceUsage.scala %}

 The simplest stateful `Runnable` implementation is the following

-{% include_code StatefulRunnableModule lang:scala StatefulRunnableModule.scala %}
+{% include_code JavaOneUniversity2014_StatefulRunnableModule lang:scala JavaOneUniversity2014_StatefulRunnableModule.scala %}

 The simplest `StatefulSourceModule` instance one can think of is one along the following lines